department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/new-vfs-team.md

 ---

 ## Welcome and Introduction
 We are excited to welcome your team to VA.gov.
-As a new VFS team, this template should be completed by your teams Prodcut Owner and/or Product Manager.
+As a new VFS team, this template should be completed by your teams Product Owner and/or Product Manager.

 ## User Stories
 As the leader of a new VFS team, I need to share basic info about my team with Platform so that Platform teams can have knowledge of my team for future collaboration.